 If you’re an active Internet user, you must have heard about blockchains.
 You may have your own opinion (positive or negative) or be neutral.
-But for the article purposes, let’s assume you haven’t heard a single word about blockchain.
+But for the article’s purposes, let’s assume you haven’t heard a single word about blockchain.
 Then – what is it?
-The Internet says: “blockchain is a decentralized and distracted open source directory based on P2P architecture.
+The Internet says: “blockchain is a decentralized and distracting open-source directory based on P2P architecture.
 A growing list of records, so-called blocks – linked and secured.
-Each part contains a hash of the previous block, a timestamp and transaction data.
-It might be used for transaction accounting, payment or decentralized social networking – to name a few”.
-Sounds like a black magic?
+Each part contains a hash of the previous block, a timestamp, and transaction data.
+It might be used for transaction accounting, payment, or decentralized social networking – to name a few”.
+Sounds like black magic?
 In brief – it’s a decentralized database with plenty of potential functionalities.

 Popularity wise – it’s huge.
 When I’ve asked one of the blockchain enthusiasts, professor Emin Gün Sirer from Cornell University for his opinion, he responded:

 “2018 was the year when ICOs (Initial Coin Offerings) took off, and blockchains started to provide some new functionality to supplant traditional VC (Venture Capital) funding.
 The price action is immaterial in the long term”.

 He also pointed out that “what matters now are new use cases, new forms of liquidity, and more inclusive finance, as demonstrated with the ICO market”.
 It’s difficult to disagree.
 Japanese employers consider paying workers in bitcoins and the real estate market is planning to use blockchain to gain more transparency.
 The Australian government is investigating the potential of using the technology and it has already been successfully implemented during the election in Sierra Leone.